Vail Resorts, Inc. (MTN)

 MTN’s Geographic footprint

-Vail Resorts operates 42 mountain resorts across four countries, including the United States, Canada, Australia, and Switzerland.
-Notable locations include Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte in Colorado, Northstar California, Kirkwood Mountain Resort, and Heavenly Mountain Resort on the California-Nevada border.
-In Canada, it operates Whistler Blackcomb.
-Australian resorts include Perisher, Hotham, and Falls Creek.
-The company has also expanded into Europe with Andermatt-Sedrun and Crans-Montana Mountain Resort in Switzerland.
-Vail Resorts also has a presence in regional ski areas across the Northeast, Mid-Atlantic, Midwest, and Pacific Northwest in the U.S.
+Vail Resorts operates over 40 destinations across the United States, Canada, Australia, and Switzerland.
+Notable resorts include Vail, Beaver Creek, Breckenridge, Keystone, and Crested Butte in Colorado; Northstar California, Kirkwood Mountain Resort, and Heavenly Mountain Resort on the California-Nevada border; and Whistler Blackcomb in British Columbia, Canada.
+The company's expansion into Europe includes resorts like Andermatt-Sedrun and Crans-Montana Mountain Resort in Switzerland.

 MTN Corporate Image Assessment